AmineSam/immo-eliza-Amine/README.md

 ## 1. Project Overview

-Immo-Eliza is a **fully modular, leakage-safe machine-learning system** designed to predict real-estate prices in Belgium using enriched geographic, socio‑economic, OSM distance, clustering, and advanced ML features.
+Immo-Eliza is a **fully modular, leakage-safe machine-learning system** designed to predict real-estate prices in Belgium using enriched geographic, socio‑economic, and advanced ML features.

 The project includes: